Search

 Mission B.C.'s Harminder Gill, like many members of Canada's Indian diaspora, said he is very concerned about the situation in India and fears for family members who live there.

-“[I’m] very concerned for the reason that I don’t think they have access to Medicare like we do,”he said.
+“[I'm] very concerned for the reason that I don’t think they have access to Medicare like we do,”;he said.

-COVID-19 variant first detected in India found in Canada.
+Read more: COVID-19 variant first detected in India found in Canada.
 What we know so far

-World Health Organization chief Tedros Adhanom Ghebreyesus called the situation in India “beyond heartbreaking” on Monday.
+World Health Organization chief Tedros Adhanom Ghebreyesus called the situation in India “beyond heartbreaking”; on Monday.
 He added WHO would be sending extra staff and supplies there to help fight the pandemic.

 Canada has also said it is ready to step in and supply India with medical and personal protective equipment.